Arsenal appear set to sign Saint-Etienne centre-back William Saliba – but how do his stats compare to the Gunners’ existing options at the back?

 — AS Saint-Étienne (@ASSEofficiel) April 18, 2019

-Saliba only signed a new four-year contract in April, but cynics would suggest that is merely a way of Saint-Etienne ensuring they get the maximum price for the France Under-19 international, with Manchester United also known to have had him watched.
+Saliba only signed a new four-year contract in April, but cynics would suggest that is merely a way of Saint-Etienne ensuring they get the maximum price for the France Under-19 international.
+One thing’s for sure, if you have a Bet365 bonus code, betting on Saliba to move would seem a safe bet.

 “I think he has everything needed to become a good player, much like Kurt Zouma, who I signed (for Chelsea),” former United Jose Mourinho has said about Saliba.